Prime Minister Holds Phone Call With Iranian Foreign Minister

 QNA

-Doha: Prime Minister and Minister of Foreign Affairs HE sheikh Mohammed bin Abdulrahman bin Jassim Al Thani on Saturday held a phone call with Minister of Foreign Affairs of the Islamic Republic of Iran HE Abbas Araghchi.
+Doha: Prime Minister and Minister of Foreign Affairs HE sheikh Mohammed bin Abdulrahman bin Jassim Al Thani held on Wednesday a phone conversation with Minister of Foreign Affairs of the Islamic Republic of Iran HE Abbas Araghchi.

-During the call, they discussed cooperation relations between the two countries and ways to strengthen them, in addition to latest developments in the region.
+They discussed bilateral cooperation relations and means to support and enhance them, the latest developments in the region, especially in the Gaza Strip and Lebanon, and ways to de-escalate.

-HE the Prime Minister and Minister of Foreign Affairs reiterated during the call Qatar's condemnation of Israel's targeting of the Islamic Republic of Iran, deeming it a violation of Iran's sovereignty and a clear breach of international law

 Legal Disclaimer: